How to spot and report fake text message and smishing scams

 How to spot a smishing scam

-Smishing can be difficult to spot, particularly if it’s someone who would normally contact you by text.
+Smishing can be difficult to spot, particularly if it’s from a person or company who would normally contact you by text.

 But, like email scams, there are some tell-tale signs.
 For example, there might be spelling mistakes, or the text might address you as 'Sir' or 'Madam'.
-Real messages from these companies will usually address you by your full name.
+Real messages from these companies will usually address you by your name.
+However, scammers are getting smarter, and your full name and phone number could be available to them on the dark web.

-You can also look at the phone number it’s been sent from.
-First, it won’t be the same as the one on your bank card.
-Second, it might be sent from an overseas number.
+If you’re still not sure, check the phone number it’s been sent from.
+It might be sent from an overseas number.
 You could also do a search for it online.
 If it’s a known fake number there’ll be information on the internet.

-If in doubt, ring the number on the back of your card to check if they've been in touch recently.
+If you’re in doubt, you can ring the number on the back of your card to check if they've been in touch recently.

 How to avoid getting scammed by fake text messages